chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The bash tool wrapper forbids newline-separated commands; a heredoc was used.", "PROJECT NOTE": "To add test files under src/test/kotlin/..., use apply_patch instead of bash heredocs.", "NEW INSTRUCTION": "WHEN bash command contains newline characters THEN use apply_patch to create or edit files" }

+[2025-12-23 12:40] - Updated by Junie - Error analysis
+{
+    "TYPE": "tool limitation",
+    "TOOL": "get_file_structure",
+    "ERROR": "File structure unavailable for this file type; parsing failed", "ROOT CAUSE": "Requested structure for plugin.xml, which the tool cannot parse into a displayable outline.", "PROJECT NOTE": "Inspect plugin.xml content directly to modify or register actions and intentions.", "NEW INSTRUCTION": "WHEN get_file_structure reports unsupported or parsing failed THEN read the file content directly" }

+[2025-12-23 13:35] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Cannot resolve extension point 'com.intellij.intentionAction'",
+    "ROOT CAUSE": "IntentionsConfigurable.getDependencies uses a raw EP string not available in this SDK; it should reference the platform EP constant.", "PROJECT NOTE": "In settings/IntentionsConfigurable.kt, return listOf(com.intellij.codeInsight.intention.IntentionActionBean.EP_NAME) or remove getDependencies override if unnecessary.", "NEW INSTRUCTION": "WHEN referencing intention EP in Configurable.getDependencies THEN use IntentionActionBean.EP_NAME constant"
+}